 Why is it better to order a record of processing activities rather than an audit?

 After the audit, the company usually has only a list of errors and shortcomings.
-If you choose a service for compiling a record of processing activities, you will not only learn about what mistakes were made in working with personal data, but also get a full-fledged record, as well as recommendations for working on the GDPR in the future.
+If you choose a service for compiling a record of processing activities, you will not only learn what mistakes were made while working with personal data, but also get a full-fledged record, as well as recommendations for working on the GDPR in the future.

 Fill out the form and you will: